Simulation framework

 time_integration: string

-Time integration scheme; see listing for valid choices
+Time integration scheme; see table for valid choices

 cfl: float